playing rules – interference & protection of the goaltender

 (e) A Major penalty and a Game Misconduct penalty shall be assessed any player who injures an opponent by “interference”.

-(f) A Minor penalty shall be assessed a goaltender who deliberately places obstacles at or near his net which, in the Referee’s opinion, would tend to prevent a goal from being scored.
+(f) A Minor penalty shall be assessed a goaltender who deliberately places obstacles at or near their net which, in the Referee’s opinion, would tend to prevent a goal from being scored.

 A Penalty Shot shall be awarded to the non-offending team if, in the Referee’s opinion, such object or obstacle actually prevents a goal while the offending team’s goaltender is legally on the surface.
 If a Penalty Shot is awarded under this rule, the Minor Penalty shall not be assessed.